CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 Now let me draw a graph to explicitly show my result :)
+####
 `Notice: `
 This graph is based on Case 1 result, `Array Size` is Power of Two number, `SIZE` = 1 << 24 = 16777216
+###
 ![alt text](https://github.com/xueyinw/Project2-Stream-Compaction/blob/master/result_showcase/ReadMeAboutBlockSizeChoose1.PNG "Chart1")
 ###
 ![alt text](https://github.com/xueyinw/Project2-Stream-Compaction/blob/master/result_showcase/ReadMeAboutBlockSizeChoose2.PNG "Chart2")

 From case 1 and case 2, we could see that when block size is less than 128, the algorithm performance is definitely worse than block size = 128.
-And after we set block size to 128, we could see that radix sort performance reaches to the highest level.
+And after we set block size to 128, we could see that radix sort performance reaches to its highest level.
 After block size continues to grow, we could notice that Naive Scan, Efficient Scan and Radix Sort are all becoming slower.
 So I choose my block size to be `128` in my code.

 **Dive Into Array Size**